Fill the Stage

 Horseriding

-July 25, 2025 by Daniel Dignan Leave a Comment
+July 25, 2025 by Daniel Dignan 1 Comment

 Horses are magnificent creatures, enjoyed by leaders and everyday people for thousands of years.
 George Washington and Winston Churchill rode horses in combat.
 (Virginians considered Washington their best horseman, and Churchill rode in Britain’s final cavalry charge.)
 Legends, like King Arthur and the Knights of the Round Table, rode horses in battle and on their quests.
 Princes of history and fiction learned to ride well: Cyrus the Great and Capian are two examples.
-Paul Revere’s midnight ride marked the beginning of America’s War for Independence and is perhaps the most famous horseback ride in history.
+Paul Revere’s midnight ride marked the beginning of America’s War for Independence and is the most famous horseback ride in American history.

 The world has changed, but horses still play a vital role.
 Police officers ride strong, beautiful horses in cities to maintain public order and peace.
 Horses play a critical role in state funerals and parades.
 And beautiful thoroughbreds are raced in the Ascot and the Kentucky Derby.

-Horseriding has been considered a noble activity.
+Horseriding is an honorable activity.
 Churchill wrote,

 No one ever came to grief—except honourable grief—through riding horses.
 No hour of life is lost that is spent in the saddle.
 Young men have often been ruined through owning horses, or through backing horses, but never through riding them; unless of course they break their necks, which, taken at a gallop, is a very good death to die.